tmokmss/cdk-time-sleep/API.md

 - *Type:* aws-cdk-lib.Duration
 - *Default:* no sleep (0 seconds)

-The duration to sleep when this resource is created Currently it is limited up to 15 mins.
+The duration to sleep when this resource is created.

+Currently it is limited up to 15 mins.

 ---